Pablossoo/mailer/Readme.md

 ####warning!

 * In gmail secure setting we have to set option "less secure app"
-* Application has been testes only for gmail provider.
+* Application has been tested only for gmail provider.

 ### Run application
 * run docker-compose build & docker-compose up
 * create .env.local and set needed variables
   * email_receiver='xxx@xxx.xx' - address email to receiver
   * MAILER_DSN= gmail://email@gmail.com:pass@default
-* now go to localhost:8003/kontakt and have fun
+* login to docker container by docker-compose exec --user=root php bash then move to symfony folder (cd symfony) and run command composer install.
+  Application should be available under localhost:8003

 ### Tests